open-plan-tool/documentation/docs/model/components.rst

 BESS are modelled as :code:`GenericStorage` like described above.
 The BESS can either be connected directly to the electricity bus of the LES or via a charge controller that manages the BESS.
 When choosing the second option, the capacity of the charge controller can be optimized individually, which takes its specific costs and lifetime into consideration.
-If you do not want to optimize the charge controller's capacity you can take its costs and efficiency into account when defining the storage's input and output power, see :ref:`storage_csv`.
 A charge controller is defined by two transformers, see section :ref:`energy_conversion` above.

 Note that capacity reduction over the lifetime of a BESS that may occur due to different effects during aging cannot be taken into consideration in the open-plan-tool.
 A possible workaround for this could be to manipulate the lifetime.